junxit/us-congress-bills-115/metadata.md

 - 2017-01-09 — Mr. Burgess moved to suspend the rules and pass the bill.
 - 2017-01-09 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 404 - 0 (Roll no. 25). (text: CR H206-207)
 - 2017-01-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 404 - 0 (Roll no. 25).(text: CR H206-207)
+- 2017-01-10 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.